Anastasiya Vertinskaya: Recognition

 In 1981, Anastasiya Vertinskaya was designated the People's Artist of the RSFSR.
 She received the Order of Honour in 2005 and the Order of Friendship in 2010.
 On 19 December 2009, her 65th birthday, both President Dmitry Medvedev and then Prime Minister Vladimir Putin sent her personal telegrams, speaking of her "bright individuality", never waning popularity and "unique roles, extraordinarily powerful and deep."

 Family and private life

 In 1967 Vertinskaya married Nikita Mikhalkov, now a renowned Russian film director and actor, then a fellow student at the Boris Shchukin Theatre Institute.
 Half a year after their son Stepan was born.
 The marriage lasted three years.
 Later Vertinskaya was romantically involved with actor Mikhail Kozakov, then had a three-year-long relationship with Russian rock singer-songwriter Alexander Gradsky.
-She is a stepmother to Anna, Artem, and Nadia, Nikita's children from his second wife.
+She is a godmother to Anna, Artem, and Nadia, Nikita's children from his second wife.